gartzis/Modularity-Fair-Deep-Community-Detection/README.md

-# Anonymous ICDM 2025 Submission
+# Modularity-Fair Deep Community Detection

-This repository implements the community detection algorithms described in our ICDM 2025 submission, which proposes fairness-aware clustering techniques based on **group modularity**.
+This repository implements the community detection algorithms described in our ICDM 2025 paper **"Modularity-Fair Deep Community Detection"** , which proposes fairness-aware clustering techniques based on **group modularity**.
 We introduce three families of algorithms—**spectral**, **DMoN-based**, and **deep clustering with fairness-aware loss**—each designed to balance structural quality with different fairness criteria.

 ## Directory Structure